新加坡华语资料库

 SAMPLE SENTENCE

-Each of the thick-skinned watermelons turned out to be no big deal for the soft straws.
-The veteran performer brandished his hands and came down with his fingers to thrust the straws effortlessly one after another into the melons, as if he was spearing through tofu.
+The thick-skinned watermelons turned out to be no match for the soft drinking straws.
+With barely any effort, the veteran performer thrust the straws one after the other into the melons, as easily as if he were spearing tofu.
 The onlookers applauded in unison.
 (Shin Min Daily News, 28/12/1996)

 参考资料